 Video hosting, in the simplest terms, involves uploading and storing your videos on a third-party server.
-Sounds easy enough, but it actually saves a lot of professionals time and money!
+Sounds easy enough, but using video hosting sites actually saves professionals a good amount of time, stress, and money!

 Video files are large and take up a lot of space on a website’s server.
 Both public and private video sharing platforms are excellent ways to not only alleviate some stress off your website server but also share your video content with a larger audience.

-Most people recognize YouTube as the only free video hosting site; however, many other video hosting platforms are waiting to store your next vlog, funny cat video, or marketing content.
+Most people recognize YouTube as the only free video hosting site, however, many other platforms are waiting to store your next vlog, funny cat video, or marketing content.